mgrog/helium-coverage/README.md

 ## Useful Info

-This project makes use of the [https://github.com/krakenjs/zoid](zoid framework) You can find additional bindings and examples for Angular and Vue there, amongst other helpful things.
+This project makes use of the [zoid framework](https://github.com/krakenjs/zoid) You can find additional bindings and examples for Angular and Vue there, amongst other helpful things.

 ## For Hosting